CONTACT: efarseth (at) gmail (dot) com

 Erik Farseth is a printmaker, zine publisher, and collage artist based in Minneapolis-St. Paul.

-Farseth is a 2013 and 2016 recipient of an Artist Initiative Grant from the Minnesota State Arts Board, and a 2000 recipient of an MCBA-Jerome Book Arts Fellowship from the Minnesota Center for Book Arts.
+Farseth is a three-time recipient of an Artist Initiative Grant from the Minnesota State Arts Board (2013, 2016, and 2019).
+In the year 2000 he received an MCBA-Jerome Book Arts Fellowship from the Minnesota Center for Book Arts.

 Farseth is a former Chairman of the Stevens Square Center of the Arts, and co-founder of the annual Twin Cities Zine Fest (together with Gerald Prokop).
 He has curated group exhibitions at Big Table Studio, Gamut Gallery, SSCA Gallery, and other alternative art spaces.